Posted on May 21, 2012

 - A Class A license allows the licensee to purchase, rent, lease, borrow, possess and carry all types of lawful firearms, including both large and non-large capacity handguns, rifles, shotguns, and feeding devices and ammunition for these firearms.
 Mass.
 Gen. Laws ch.
 140, § 131(a). [↩]

-- State laws in Iowa, Michigan, New York and North Carolina explicitly require a background check prior to issuance of the requisite license or permit. [↩]
+- State laws in Nebraska, Iowa, Michigan, New York and North Carolina explicitly require a background check prior to issuance of the requisite handgun license or permit.
+The handgun licensing systems in Maryland, and Rhode Island are designed primarily to ensure the handgun owner has undergone the required safety training; those three states have other laws that require a background check before sale of a handgun. [↩]

 - In New York, in addition to passing a background check to verify that the applicant is not prohibited from possessing a firearm, no one may possess a handgun unless he or she is of “good moral character” and presents “no good cause” for denial of the license. [↩]